 He struck me as honest and sincere, but clueless about what was going on and what the issues in the IWG quarrel were, and too full of himself to resist Lawless's flattery.

 The IWG was already effectively split.
 Lysaght got drawn into the "anti-Trotskyist coalition", where he was made to feel much appreciated.
-Within a few weeks — or at most 2 or 3 months, of his active involvement in the group, they made him, one of "our centrists", "National Secretary" of what little there was, by then, to be "national secretary" of.
+They made him, one of "our centrists", "National Secretary" of what little there was, by then, to be "national secretary" of.
 He rose to the role.
 There are a couple of Internal Bulletins in the files signed no longer with a mere name but by "The National Secretary".

 He was at the final conference in March 1968, where the two sides spent a day head-banging and then separated for good.
 Late on that day, I saw something that I thought summed Lysaght up.
 The petulant McCann, for some reason or other, left the chair in a huff.
 At that point Lysaght stood up, almost speechless with rage, angry hands clenched by his side, shaking,